 Indiana Jones and the Fate of Atlantis was released in 1992.
 It was developed and published by LucasArts.
 The game is a point and click adventure.
-It was originally released on MS DOS, Macintosh, and ...
+It was originally released on MS ...

 Indiana Jones and the Fate of Atlantis was released in 1992.
 It was developed and published by LucasArts.
 The game is a point and click adventure.
-It was originally released on MS DOS, Macintosh, and Amiga, but has since been released for FM Towns, Steam, and Wii.
+It was originally released on MS DOS, Macintosh, and Amiga, but it was later released for FM Towns.

 Unlike many other Indiana Jones games, the game is original and not based on a film.
 A man named Mr. Smith tasks Indy with finding an ancient statue.
 When Indy hands the statue over, the man is revealed to be a nazi.
 With the help of an old friend, Sophia, tells Indy the statue has something to do with the Lost City of Atlantis.
 Together they embark on a journey across the globe.
 The game is a standard point and click adventure, with inventory based puzzles.
 The game has three modes, co-operation in which the player utilizes both Indy and Sofia, adventure (Indy alone), and action, a mode with less puzzles and more fighting.